rfo909/CFT/README.md

 	  3
 ```

-### Inspired by PowerShell
+# Inspired by PowerShell

-CFT was inspired by PowerShell, working with objects instead of strings, as in bash.
+CFT was inspired by PowerShell, working with objects instead of just strings, as in bash.

 Apart from a couple of "peculiarities", CFT strives for a regular, compact and predictable syntax,
 compared to PowerShell and bash.
-CFT easily calls both, on their corresponding platforms.
+Also contrary to PowerShell, there is no guessing as to what the users
+is trying to do, and silent conversions of data.
+A list in CFT remains a list until explicitly converted
+to something else, etc.

 The interactive approach made possible a help system, where one can always run some expression, and list
 member function of the resulting object.

-### Variable substitution / templating
+## Variable substitution / templating

 Contrary to PowerShell and bash, CFT performs no automatic substitution of "dollar-expressions" inside
 strings, unless told to.